semantic-flow/sflo-dendron-notes/sflo.concept.mesh.resource.element.unified-dataset.md

 id: sif626tmt3mw3nir5gv1s1a
 title: unified dataset
 desc: ''
-updated: 1751747148813
+updated: 1751756078034
 created: 1751599398246
 ---

 ## Overview

-A **unified dataset** provides convenient aggregated access to a mesh node's current state by combining data from its component datasets (name; meta; and possibly ref, or ref and data) into a single "current" dataset with corresponding distribution files.
+A **unified dataset** provides convenient aggregated access to a mesh node's current state by combining data from its [[sflo.concept.mesh.resource.element.abstract-dataset]] (meta; possibly ref, or ref and data) as named graphs into a single "current" [[sflo.concept.mesh.resource.element.concrete-dataset]] with corresponding distribution files.

 ## Concept